Did you know?

 Since zooplankton refers to an extensive collection of aquatic organisms, no image of a single creature can illustrate its appearance.
 However, we know they drift along currents and tides because they cannot swim independently.

-Since these animals live in clear, blue water, the best way to camouflage themselves is to be as transparent as possible.
+These animals live in clear, blue water, the best way to camouflage themselves is to be as transparent as possible.

-If that’s not enough, we can consider the size of the zooplankton.
 Studies show that they range from a few millimeters to a few microns.
 Note that a micron equals 1/1,000 of a millimeter.
 Some are microscopic, meaning you can’t see them with your naked eye.
 However, some, like jellyfish, are larger and are classified as macroscopic, meaning you can see them without the help of any device.

 1. Scale worm larva